 Over the coming months in 2016 we will continue with refurbishment of other areas of the theatre to complete the project.

-Caroline & Denis would like to say a huge thank you to the staff at Tdirdivine designhe Olympia and all the various contractors involved who have made this all possible while the theatre remained opened.
-Special thanks to Kim O’Callaghan, COO of the Olympia, and Matt Cregan, Technical Director of The Gaiety & Olympia Theatre.
+Caroline & Denis would like to say a huge thank you to the staff at Divine Design for the interior design at The Olympia Theatre, and all the various contractors involved who have made this all possible while the theatre remained opened.

-Also Gwen Kenny and her team at Interiors Refurbishment & Design by Divine Design, interior Design
+Also Gwen Kenny and her team at Interiors Refurbishment & Design by Divine Design.

 |The Circle of The Olympia in 2016||The Portrait Bar of The Olympia in 2016|